 Successfully deploying a wireless network solution is more than just installing a bunch of access points and hoping that they work.
-Wi-Fi networks have grown increasingly complex and requires the right design for business operations to run smoothly.
+WiFi networks have grown increasingly complex and they require the right design for business operations to run smoothly.

 One of the largest challenges that occurs when looking for a proper network design is in finding the right solutions partner.

 For example, a lot of VARs (Value-Added Resellers) lack the engineering capabilities to create a proper WiFi design and can only facilitate selling you hardware (access points, switches etc).

 There are two main problems with this process.
 First, implementing a reliable WiFi network requires a lot more than just hardware, and second, how do you know what you need if you haven't done any engineering on the front-end?